rnissel/FBMC/README.md

 This repository compares FBMC to OFDM based schemes.
 All Figure from R. Nissel, S. Schwarz, and M. Rupp, [“Filter bank multicarrier modulation schemes for future mobile communications”](https://publik.tuwien.ac.at/files/publik_260162.pdf), IEEE Journal on Selected Areas in Communications, 2017, can be reproduce.
-In particular, this repository
+In particular this repository

 * calculates the Power Spectral Density (PSD),
 * simulates a MIMO transmission,